Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Implementation of xPath's AI Backend

 \subsection{Technical Evaluation}

 We report the performance of AI models on testing sets.
 Specifically, we test the supervised models for recognizing mitosis, necrosis, prominent nucleoli, and sheeting criteria, and report the Precision-Recall curve, as shown in Figure \ref{fig:performance}.
-In summary, \xp~ achieved F1 scores of 0.755, 0.904, 0.763, 0.946 in identifying the histological patterns of mitosis, necrosis, prominent nucleolus, and sheeting.
-The scores indicate the effectiveness of our models to implement \xp.
-Moreover, for the tasks of cell-counting in hypercellularity and Ki-67 proliferation index criteria, we tested their performance with 150 randomly-selected $512\times 512\times 3$ patches each and report the average error rate.
+In summary, \xp~ achieved F1 scores of 0.755, 0.904, 0.763, and 0.946 in identifying the pathological patterns of mitosis, necrosis, prominent nucleolus, and sheeting.
+The scores indicate the effectiveness of our models.
+Moreover, for the tasks of cell-counting in hypercellularity and Ki-67 proliferation index criteria, we test their performance with 150 randomly-selected $512\times 512\times 3$ tiles each and report the average error rate.
 The results show that the average error rate of nuclei counting (hypercellularity) and Ki-67 proliferation index is 12.08\% and 29.36\%, respectively.

 Due to a lack of data at present, for brain invasion and small cell patterns, rather than drawing a definitive conclusion, \xp~ uses a rule-based, unsupervised approach to recommend areas for pathologists to examine.
-We planned to validate the performance on these two criteria later in the work session with pathologists; however, it was hard for the participants to justify the small cell formation {\it vs.} inflammation areas without proper IHC tests.
-As such, \xp's AI performance on detecting small cell patterns was not validated.
+We planned to validate the performance on these two criteria later in the work sessions with pathologists; however, it was hard for the participants to differentiate the small cell formation {\it vs.} inflammation areas without proper IHC tests.
+As such, \xp's AI performance in detecting small cell patterns was not validated.
 For the brain invasion, most pathologists felt it was faster to examine it manually and did not rely on AI's recommendations.